guoxx/ProtoLab/README.md

 # ProtoLab

-A DX11/DX12 renderer for prototype.
+A DX11(DX12 will be supported later) renderer for prototype.

 ## How to setup the projects